 OPERABLE

-It means that the navigation is not confusing and one can easily use the forms and control provided on the webpages.
+This means that navigation is not confusing and one can easily use the forms and controls provided on the webpages.

 Success Criteria: